 You can see here how easy the old surface comes away:

-Jenny recommends removing the glove first, before then removing the velcro sandpaper hand from the glove.
+Remove the glove first, before removing the velcro sandpaper hand from the glove with both hands.
 You can change between sandpaper grades easily this way.
-Sandi Hands has two grades available at this stage, but will soon have more grades available to choose from.

 If you’re a retailer and interested in selling Sandi Hands in your shop, please make enquiries via the Sandi Hands website: